rhaiscript/book/src/language/eval.md

 Or "How to Shoot Yourself in the Foot even Easier"
 ------------------------------------------------

-Saving the best for last, there is the ever-dreaded... `eval` function!
+Saving the best for last, there is the ever-dreaded... `eval` [function]!

 ```rust,no_run
 let x = 10;